-The lifetime probability of developing breast cancer is 1 in 6 overall (1 in 8 for invasive disease).
+The lifetime risk of being diagnosed with breast cancer is 12.3%, or 1 in 8.
 Due to the magnitude of the disease, its psychosocial impact, and associated morbidity and mortality, screening for early diagnosis forms a pivotal part of the struggle against this cancer.
-Breast cancer mortality has shown a decline since 1975, which may be attributable to both early diagnosis by virtue of screening mammograms and improvements in adjuvant therapies.

 In studies, mammography has clearly been shown to increase the detection of breast cancer at an earlier stage.
 Based upon consistent data from multiple randomized trials, a strong consensus has been developed in favor of routine screening mammography for all women aged 50-69.
 Consensus, however, is not as strong in favor of routine screening among women aged 40-49 or women over the age of 70, and in terms of how frequently these patient populations should be screened.